-- Prepare students for a rewarding career in computing and in information technology in general. - Extend student's previous experience of Computing, giving them the opportunity to study a wide variety of topics in depth with dedicated experts. - Give students a critical understanding of emerging trends and research, as well as an awareness of how these techniques can be adapted in industrial applications. - Give students the opportunity to develop research skills and prepare for PhD studies. - Give students practical experience so that they may appreciate the needs of end-users of the technology and address issues related to the design and subsequent management and performance of large-scale distributed software. - Give students the opportunity to acquire competence in up-to-date techniques leading to enhanced professional capabilities. - Attract highly motivated students.
+- Prepare students for a rewarding career in computing and in information technology in general. - Extend student's previous experience of Computing, giving them the opportunity to study a wide variety of topics in depth with dedicated experts. - Give students a critical understanding of emerging trends and research, as well as an awareness of how these techniques can be adapted in industrial applications. - Give students the opportunity to develop research skills if they are interested in a career in research and prepare for PhD studies. - Give students practical experience so that they may appreciate the needs of end-users of the technology and address issues related to the design and subsequent management and performance of large-scale distributed software. - Give students the opportunity to acquire competence in up-to-date techniques leading to enhanced professional capabilities. - Attract highly motivated students.